kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Done with the Dev vs Prod section, learned a little more in detail about the 2 environments and how to prepare for them when committing a project somewhere, or dealing with API Keys and URI's.
 Started on React part of the course!
 After much time spent on the back-end set-up, it's finally time to start on the front-end!

 **Link to work:**

+### Missed A Day : 21st September Friday, 2018

+### Day 9: 22nd September Saturday, 2018

+**Today's Progress:** Markdown and Commandline course

+**Thoughts:** Realised that I didn't go through 2 of Wes Bos's courses touching on the basics of Markdown and Commandline.
+Managed to learn a bit more tips and tricks to make my workflow more efficient!

+**Link to work:**

+### Day 10: 23rd September Sunday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Started on the front-end part of the course, but when the videos began on explanations on reducers and how the whole React and Redux ecosystem works together, suddenly I'm confused again.
+Need to find a way to understand + remember the essence of it before moving on.

+**Link to work:**